Eats more than 100 different types of plant!

 Okapi Distribution and Habitat

-The Okapi is found in the dense tropical rainforests of north-eastern Democratic Republic of Congo generally at an altitude that can vary between 500 and 1,000 meters, although the majority of individuals are thought to inhabit areas at roughly 800 meters above sea level.
+The Okapi is an animal that is found in the dense tropical rainforests of north-eastern Democratic Republic of Congo generally at an altitude that can vary between 500 and 1,000 meters, although the majority of individuals are thought to inhabit areas at roughly 800 meters above sea level.
 They are incredibly shy and elusive animals and rely heavily on the very thick foliage around them to protect them from being spotted by predators.
 The Okapi can also be found in areas where there is a slow-moving fresh water source, but the range of the Okapi is very much limited by natural barriers, with unsuitable habitats on all four sides trapping these animals into the 63,000 square kilometre Ituri Rainforest.
 Around a fifth of the rainforest is today made up of the Okapi Wildlife Reserve, which is a World Heritage Site.
 Although they are thought to be common in their native region, the Okapi has been severely threatened by habitat loss particularly from deforestation.

 Okapi Behaviour and Lifestyle